easy portal contact

 A progress invoice is an interim invoice that a company issues to a customer before the final invoice is issued.
 The progress invoice is used to invoice a partial amount for a specific phase or piece of work before the entire job is completed.

-According to GoBD rules, incoming invoices must be retained and archived in an audit-proof manner for 10 years.
+Incoming invoices must be retained and archived in an audit-proof manner for several years.

 There are certainly many paths a digitisation project can take – some are rocky and filled with surprises, while others are smooth and easy.
-Rule of thumb: First, get an overview of your current invoice process and use this to determine which invoice processing functions you absolutely need and which ones would only be nice to have.
+Rule of thumb: First, get an overview of your current invoicing process and then ask yourself: Which invoice processing functions do you absolutely need and which ones would just be “nice-to-have”?
+With easy invoice, you can check, approve and archive invoices – at any time and from any location.
 Of course, this topic is not limited to features and functions alone.
-For a good overview of digitising the incoming invoice process, see the Newsroom article “Digitising accounting – seven steps to paper-free bliss”.
+You can find a good overview of the digitalisation of incoming invoices in the following article: Digitalising accounting – seven steps to paper-free bliss

 Newsletter